venilnoronha/tictactoe/README.md

-# tictactoe
+# Tic Tac Toe
-Tic Tac Toe
+Tic Tac Toe game implementation in JavaScript based on the Minimax algorithm with Alpha-Beta pruning.